 Caring for your Batiks

 Pre-Wash Your Fabrics: Batik fabrics contain wax and dye and must be cared for properly prior to using in quilting, crafting, and sewing projects.
-We recommend pre-washing all fabrics to minimize shrinkage and transfer of color.
+We recommend pre-washing all fabrics to minimize shrinkage and possible transfer of color.
+We would like to make sure you understand that each batik fabric will have some form of "Surface" dye and wax.
+You will feel this when you receive the fabric.
+We want to remove the "Surface" dye and wax.

-Products We Recommend: Synthrapol and Retayne, both created by Pro Chemical.
-Their products are available for top load and front load (low foam) washing machines.
-Purchase the right product for your washing machine style.
+Products We Recommend: Synthrapol and Retayne, both produced by Pro Chemical.
+Synthrapol is available for top load washing machines (regular Synthrapol) and front load washing machines (low foam Synthrapol).
+Select the right Synthrapol for your washing machine.
+Retayne is rarely needed as a prewash.
+It should only be used on fabric that will not stop transfering color.

 Retayne: is a surfactant and "sets the dye".
-Use 140-160 degree water temperature and it will stop any fabric color transfer.
+Use 140-160 degree water temperature agitating in your washing machine (or sink) for 20 minutes and it will stop any fabric color transfer.
 Use it once.
-One to two cap fulls per yard of normal fabric - adjust for the wide width fabric.
+One to two cap fulls per yard of normal fabric - adjust for wide width fabric.

 Synthrapol: is a soap that purges all unattached wax and dye stuff from the surface of the fabric.
-This product is also good for removing color that has transferred.
-Let's say someone didn't prewash their fabric, sewed lights and darks together in a quilt and the color from the dark bled to the light.
-Synthrapol will remove the color transfer.
+This product is also good for removing color that has transferred by mistake.
+Let's say you didn't prewash your fabric prior to sewing a quilt top with dramatic light backgrounds and bright/color saturated pieces.
+After washing the quilt you notice that a few bright shades transfered color to the light background.
+Washing (or spot washing) the affected areas on the quilt with Synthrapol will remove the color transfer from the light/white background.

 Care Instructions for all SewBatik Fabrics: